 |Selendroid||—||+||+||+||+||C#, Java, Python|

-An emulator is an additional tool for QA engineers to use in testing mobile applications.
-It’s usually not possible to have all devices for testing, and emulators help create functions and peculiarities that mimic a particular device.
+An emulator is an additional software testing mobile applications for QA engineers.
+It’s usually not possible to have all devices, and emulators help create functions and peculiarities that mimic a particular device.
 However, it’s impossible to copy a device completely, so emulators can give only a rough approximation.
 Here are some tools that can help mimic the real device:

 Andy is an emulator for Android applications with lots of capabilities.